2017 Advisory Board Members

 Kristen Mihalko, Balboa Park Cultural Partnership

 Kristen Mihalko has worked in the non-profit sector for 7 years mainly in event development and coordination.
 She plans over 20 events a year including the annual Smith Leadership Symposium in Balboa Park.
 As an advocate for career development and personal growth, she volunteers her time as the Vice Chair for YNPN San Diego and as the Board President for San Diego Emerging Museum Professionals.
 She recently returned to school to pursue her certificate in Meeting and Event Planning at SDSU.
 Kristen is the Senior Manager of Programs and Special Events for the Balboa Park Cultural Partnership and holds a Bachelor of Science Degree from the University of Hawai’i at Manoa in Family Resources with a certificate in Women’s Studies and a Master’s Degree in Strategic Communications from National University.

-Cameron Ripley is a caring and compassionate social entrepreneur committed to sparking and scaling as much positive change in his lifetime as possible.
-Passionate and purpose-driven, Cameron brings extreme precision and acceleration to the causes he engages with on a daily basis.
+Cameron is a caring and compassionate social entrepreneur committed to sparking and scaling as much positive change in his lifetime as possible.
+He brings extreme precision and acceleration to the causes he engages with on a daily basis.

-Currently, Cameron serves as CEO of Community Boost Consulting, a digital marketing agency based in San Diego, California that exists to empower social ventures that are changing the world.
-In 2014 alone, Cameron led the Community Boost team to directly serve 34 nonprofit organizations and 12 social enterprises.
-Serving as Lead Consultant for a San Diego based nonprofit that serves local veterans, Cameron scaled their online giving revenue from $17,744 from 233 online donors in 2014, to $95,341 from 1,442 online donors in 2015.
+He is the CEO of Community Boost Consulting, a digital marketing agency that exists to empower social ventures to changing the world.
+In 2014, he led his team to directly serve 34 nonprofit organizations and 12 social enterprises.
+As Lead Consultant of a local nonprofit that serving veterans, he scaled their online giving revenue from $17,744 from 233 online donors in 2014, to $95,341 from 1,442 online donors in 2015.

 Previously, Cameron was a digital marketing consultant managing $350k+ monthly ad spend budgets in the tech startup space, was a lead consultant for a dynamic mayoral campaign in Anaheim, California, oversaw 60+ volunteers, and co-founded Project FLITE, an accelerator focused on empowering undeserved youth by teaching them entrepreneurship.
 In his free-time he loves hanging out with close friends, playing soccer and cheeeeeling at the beach.